MadPanCake/docusaurus/docs/unlimited-adventures/dungeons.md

 # :skull: **Dungeons**

 Our very own, custom-developed Dungeons system.
-It features 10 unique floors and 2 boss arenas.\
+It features 3 themed dungeons with 3 floors each.\
 Dungeons are filled with monsters, ores and chests to loot.
-In order to progress to another floor, you have to find a Dungeon Key.
+In order to progress to another floor, you have to find a Dungeon Key.\
+At the end of every dungeon there is a powerful boss that drops unique items.\
+Dungeon Key can be dropped from the Mini-Bosses found in the wilderness.

 #### :computer: Commands